LHAC/LHAC/README.markdown

 * `min f(x) + g(x)`

 where `f(x)` can be any _smooth_ function, i.e., _logistic loss_, _square loss_, etc., and `g(x)` is assumed to be _simple_, i.e., `l1-norm`, `l1/l2-norm`, etc.  In practice, the regularization functions will be built into the software for users to choose from, and users will need to provide the function evaluation and gradient computation routines for `f(x)`.
-There are, for now, two varieties of LHAC that handle
+There are for now two varieties of LHAC that handle

 * _sparse inverse covariance selections_ problems
 * _sparse logistic regression_ problems